Skip to main content

 Please don’t leave your house keys under a flowerpot or front door mat!

-The standard for lighter duty secure safe cabinets is BS EN14450.
-So, if you work from home or have a garden office a security cabinet to this standard should be considered for those sensitive business documents and files.
+The standard BS EN 14450:2017+A1:2023 is for secure cabinets.
+Usually these products are used in lower risk situations.
+So, if you work from home or have a garden office, a security cabinet certified to this standard should be considered for those sensitive business documents, files or low value amount of cash.

-BS EN14450 falls below the security level of a fully certified high grade safe (BS EN 1443), but still offers a good level of protection against an opportunist burglar.
-However, you may want to check with your insurance company if your policy includes this standard.
+The BS EN14450 standard offers less security resistance than the security level of a fully certified high grade safe tested and certified under BS EN 1143-1.
+However this standard still offers a good level of protection against an opportunist burglar.
+It is advised that you may want to check with your insurance company to determine if this standard meets the requirement of your policy.

 Other standards you might see in relation to secure cabinets: